vikasavnish/gitplayer/README.md

 In next version , I will include fuzzy-text based commit search and compare feature.

-# use alias.sh to quickly build and move to bin folder.
+# use alias.sh to quickly build and move binary to bin folder.

 # run in any git directory to go through history